Hanna, Donald & Wilson: Reid & Hanna

 The general engineering firm of Reid & Hanna was founded in 1816 in Paisley, Scotland.
 Paisley had become an important industrial town in the late 18th century.
 By the mid-19th century weaving would become the town's principal industry.
 Of course the textile industry created opportunities for local machine factories and / or repair shops.
 Reid & Hanna might have been a company that just catered to the needs of the local textiles industry.

 Paisley was also a traditional center for shipbuilding.
 It is connected to the Clyde by the modest River Cart.
-When ships became too big for the River Cart, the local maritime industry adapted to building small vessels, specializing, or building "knock down" vessels.
+When ships became too big for the River Cart, the local maritime industry adapted to building small vessels, specialising, or building "knock down" vessels.
 In July 1834 Reid & Hanna were reported to have finished a very beautiful sheet iron gig for use on the Paisley Canal, together with Walker firm.
 Two others were under construction for Dublin.
 In late 1834 the company launched a 70 feet boat with an unloaded draught of 6 inches, for trade on the canals.
 Due to the bends in the canal it could not be launched at Reid & Hanna's.
 The two parts were assembled and launched at Saucel wharf, also in Paisley.

+Reid & Hanna built 9 boats between about 1832 and 1849; from 1833 to 1836 they were built at their Bay of Quick Yard.